What is meralgia paraesthetica?

 - Tight clothing, belts and armour

-- Items in a pocket resulting in prolonged or repeated compression
+- Items in a pocket resulting in a prolonged or repeated compression

-- Small fibre neuropathy, eg, due to diabetes.
+- Small fibre neuropathy, such as in diabetes.

 What are the clinical features of meralgia paraesthetica?